elsandb/Automation-SeleniumWebDriver/README.md

 These are my solutions to challenges given in the Udemy course '100 Days of Code: The Complete Python Pro Bootcamp for 2023' (https://www.udemy.com/course/100-days-of-code/).

 ### - Day 48.
-Auto_CookieGame_main.py: Automatic Cookie Clicker.
+Automatic Cookie Clicker.
+- Auto_CookieGame_main.py
+- Auto_CookieGame_stats.csv

 Automatization of the Cookie game (classic version).
 You can play the game here: http://orteil.dashnet.org/experiments/cookie/.
-In this script, I added some statistic collection for fun, and also because I want to use machine learning to find the best strategy, but that will be a project for later.
+In this script, I added code to collect some game statistics because I thought it would be fun to use machine learning to find the best strategy.
+Though, that will be a project for later .

 ### - Day 49.
-Auto_LinkedIn_main.py: Automatic save-and-follow-bot on LinkedIn.
+Automatic save-and-follow-bot on LinkedIn.
+-Auto_LinkedIn_main.py

 I chose alternative 2: Save all the job postings that meet your criteria, and follow the company that postet the job.